kastelo/syncthing-synology/docs/sharing.rst

 Synology Permissions
 --------------------

-Syncthing runs as a system user called ``syncthing``, which by default will not have permission to access any of your file shares.
+Syncthing runs as a system user called ``syncthing.net``, which by default will not have permission to access any of your file shares.
 This is intentional for your security.
 Hence, in order to share a folder using Syncthing, the first step is to grant Syncthing access to the file share.

 In the Control Panel, select Shared Folders, the folder you want to share, and Edit.
 In the Synology folder editor, click the Permissions tab.
 You